 The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-Profit Commission Act 2012.
-The consolidated financial statements were authorised for issue by the Board of Directors on 23 April 2019.
+The consolidated financial statements were authorised for issue by the Board of Directors 21st April 2020.